Possible causes include psychologic factors (such as depression, anxiety, or relationship problems), drugs, and low blood levels of testosterone.

 Depending on the cause, doctors may suggest psychologic counseling, prescribe a different drug, or recommend testosterone supplementation therapy.

-(See also Overview of Sexual Dysfunction in Men Overview of Sexual Dysfunction in Men In men, sexual dysfunction refers to difficulties engaging in sexual intercourse.
+(See also Overview of Sexual Dysfunction in Men Overview of Sexual Function and Dysfunction in Men In men, sexual dysfunction refers to difficulties engaging in sexual intercourse.
 Sexual dysfunction encompasses a variety of disorders that affect Sex drive (libido) The ability to achieve... read more .)

 Sex drive (libido) varies greatly among men and may be decreased temporarily by conditions such as fatigue or anxiety.
 Libido also tends to gradually decrease as a man ages.
 Persistently low libido may cause distress to a couple.

 Occasionally, low libido can be a life-long problem that results from traumatic childhood sexual experiences or from learned suppression of sexual thoughts.
 Most often, however, low libido develops after years of normal sexual desire.
 Psychologic factors, such as depression, anxiety, and relationship problems, are often the cause.
 Chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more can decrease libido.
-Some drugs (such as those used to treat depression, anxiety, or advanced prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+Some drugs (such as those used to treat depression, anxiety, or advanced prostate cancer Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more ) can decrease blood levels of testosterone and also lower libido.
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more ) can decrease blood levels of testosterone and also lower libido.

 When libido is decreased, men have fewer sexual thoughts and fantasies and less interest in sex, and they engage in sexual activity less frequently.
 Even sexual stimulation, by sights, words, or touch, may fail to provoke interest.
 Men with low libido often retain the capacity for sexual function and may sometimes continue to engage in sexual activity to satisfy their partner.